maxsitt/insect-detect-docs/docs/software/pisetup.md

 ## Raspberry Pi OS installation

-Insert the micro SD card into your card reader and start the Raspberry Pi Imager.
+Insert the microSD card into your card reader and start the Raspberry Pi Imager.
 First, we will choose the appropriate OS.

 ![Raspberry Pi Imager Start](assets/images/raspberrypi_imager_start.png){ width="600" }